-Heritage specialist Dr Kevin Rains from Niche’s Brisbane office will present at the joint conference of the Australian Society for Historical Archaeology (ASHA) and the Australian Institute of Maritime Archaeology (AIMA), on Friday 28 September in Parramatta.
+Heritage specialist Dr Kevin Rains from Niche’s Brisbane office presented at the joint conference of the Australian Society for Historical Archaeology (ASHA) and the Australian Institute of Maritime Archaeology (AIMA), on Friday 28 September 2018 in Parramatta.

-His presentation, entitled The Ravenswood Mining Landscape and Chinese Settlement Area Project, is based on Niche’s involvement in Carpentaria Gold’s Buck Reef West Expansion Project at Ravenswood, north Queensland.
+His presentation, entitled The Ravenswood Mining Landscape and Chinese Settlement Area Project, was based on Niche’s involvement in Carpentaria Gold’s Buck Reef West Expansion Project at Ravenswood, north Queensland.

 Gold was discovered in Ravenswood in 1868, initiating various phases of gold mining activity which peaked in the early 1900s but still continues.
 What exists now is the remnant township and a complex archaeological landscape relating to 150 years of gold production and domestic activity.
 In 2016 approximately 50ha of the area were entered on the Queensland Heritage Register as the Ravenswood Mining Landscape and Chinese Settlement Area (QHR Item ID: 650038).